unicode-org/icu4x/provider/testdata/README.md

 The package exposes a `DataProvider` with stable data useful for unit testing.
 The data is based on a CLDR tag and a short list of locales that, together, cover a range of scenarios.

+The list of locales and the current CLDR tag can be found in [Cargo.toml](./Cargo.toml).

 The output data can be found in the [data](./data/) subdirectory.
 There, you will find:

 - `json` for the ICU4X JSON test data